Tuna Poke Lettuce Cups

 - Cube the tuna into evenly sized pieces.
 Slightly larger than a dime.
 Set aside.

-- Add the cubed tuna into the bowl with the ponzu sauce.
+- Add the cubed tuna into the bowl with the ponzu mixture.
 Gently toss everything together until the tuna is well coated.

 - Clean and dry your lettuce cups.
 Fill the cups with the tuna poke mixture.
 Top with your favorite garnishes.
 I used avocado, thinly sliced cucumber, and furikake.

-- Serve with fresh lime wedges, spicy vegan mayo for dipping, or a side of rice.
+- Serve with fresh lime wedges, spicy mayonnaise for dipping, or a side of rice.